aws-amplify/docs/js/angular.md

 ### Option 2: Configuring the Amplify provider with specified Amplify JS modules

-IIn order for the Angular compiler to correctly pickup the `aws-exports.js` file, you'll need it to be in typescript format.
+In order for the Angular compiler to correctly pickup the `aws-exports.js` file, you'll need it to be in typescript format.
 So make a copy of the `aws-exports.js` file but with a `ts` extension like so:
 `cp src/aws-exports.js src/aws-exports.ts`.

 Import the configuration file and load it in `main.ts`: